 The Karoo region is blessed with significant solar and wind energy - the prerequisites for successful renewable energy projects.
-The Karoo should leverage this asset to encourage Independent Power Producers to locate in the region, also making the Central Karoo a well-managed and desirable place to locate, if one is connected to this industry.
-The Proximity of the Central Karoo to the Garden Route is an additional asset in that industry professionals are more likely to locate to these regions if they operate in the solar, wind or gas generation industries.
+The Central Karoo should leverage these assets to encourage Independent Power Producers to locate in the region, by making and keeping the Central Karoo a well-managed and desirable place to locate.